30 Things to Do in Pacific Beach San Diego

 JRDN Restaurant is a beachfront, indoor/outdoor restaurant located along the beach boardwalk in Tower23 Hotel.
 You’ll find California cuisine with Japanese and Baja influences.

 The fresh menu includes seafood platters, steaks, sushi, and nigiri at this sleek and modern restaurant overlooking the Pacific Ocean.
-Their glassed-in sushi station lets you watch as chefs prepare sashimi, sushi, and raw bar dishes.
+Their glassed-in sushi station lets you watch chefs prepare sashimi, sushi, and raw bar dishes.

 10. Eat the Best Breakfast in Pacific Beach